Daiver/pygeom_tools/README.md

 [WIP] Simple tools for wavefront obj IO and processing.

 It's pretty dirty and slow.
 No obj file validation.
-Also it supports only vertices, uv and basic topology.
-Normals, polygroups, materials, etc, will be ignored
+Also it supports only vertices, uv, basic topology and polygroups.
+Normals, materials, etc, will be ignored

 # Example